 Randomized Linear Algebra for AI

 Randomized numerical linear algebra (RandNLA) has emerged as a powerful paradigm for computing approximate matrix decompositions at scale [@martinsson2020randomized, @woodruff2014sketching].
 The core strategy is to use random projections to reduce the problem dimension, compute exact decompositions on the smaller problem, and lift the result back to the original space.
-This approach provides strong theoretical guarantees (additive or multiplicative error bounds) with computational savings that can be exponential.
+This approach provides strong theoretical guarantees (additive or multiplicative error bounds) with order-of-magnitude computational savings (for example, O(mnk) or O(mn log k) instead of O(min(mn^2, m^2n)) for a rank-k SVD).

 Randomized SVD

-The randomized SVD is now the default algorithm for large-scale matrix factorization in scientific computing (it is the algorithm behind scikit-learn's TruncatedSVD and Facebook's PCA implementation for billion-scale embeddings).
+The randomized SVD has become a standard algorithm for large-scale matrix factorization in scientific computing (for example, scikit-learn's TruncatedSVD exposes a randomized solver alongside an ARPACK option).
 In AI, it is widely used for:

 - Model compression via low-rank factorization: Replacing a weight matrix W with its rank-k approximation U_k * Sigma_k * V_k^T reduces parameters from m*n to (m+n)*k, enabling compression ratios of 2-5x with minimal quality loss when the weight matrix has rapid singular value decay.